Open Compute Project: Structure

 The Open Compute Project Foundation is a 501(c)(6) non-profit incorporated in the state of Delaware, United States.
 OCP has multiple committees, including the board of directors, advisory board and steering committee to govern its operations.

-As of July 2020, there are seven members who serve on the board of directors which is made up of one individual member and six organizational members.
-Mark Roenigk (Facebook) is the Foundation's president and chairman.
+As of July 2026, there are eight members who serve on the board of directors which is made up of one individual member and seven organizational members.
 Andy Bechtolsheim is the individual member.
-In addition to Mark Roenigk who represents Facebook, other organizations on the Open Compute board of directors include Intel (Rebecca Weekly), Microsoft (Kushagra Vaid), Google (Partha Ranganathan), and Rackspace (Jim Hawkins).
+In addition to David Ramku who chairs the board and represents Meta, other organizations on the Open Compute board of directors are Arm (Mohamed Awad), Microsoft (Saurabh Dighe), AMD (Robert Hormuth), Google (Amber Huffman), Intel (Jeff McVeigh), NVIDIA (Rob Ober), as well as OCP CEO George Tchaparian.

-A current list of members can be found on the opencompute.org website.
+A list of members can be found on the OCP website.

 History

-The Open Compute Project began in Facebook as an internal project in 2009 called "Project Freedom".
-The hardware designs and engineering team were led by Amir Michael (Manager, Hardware Design) and sponsored by Jonathan Heiliger (VP, Technical Operations) and Frank Frankovsky (Director, Hardware Design and Infrastructure).
+The Open Compute Project began at Facebook (now Meta) in 2009 as an internal project called "Project Freedom".
+The hardware designs and engineering teams were led by Amir Michael (Manager, Hardware Design) and sponsored by Jonathan Heiliger (VP, Technical Operations) and Frank Frankovsky (Director, Hardware Design and Infrastructure).
 The three would later open source the designs of Project Freedom and co-found the Open Compute Project.
 The project was announced at a press event at Facebook's headquarters in Palo Alto on April 7, 2011.